destbg/SQLite.Framework/README.md

    context.Table<Person>().CreateTable();
    ```

-    On the table class, you can use the [Table] attribute to specify the table name.
+    On the table class, you can use the following:
+    - The [Table] attribute to specify the table name.
+    - The [WithoutRowId] attribute to use the [without rowid](https://sqlite.org/withoutrowid.html) optimization.

     On the class properties:
     - The [Column] attribute specifies the column name.
     - The [NotMapped] attribute ignores the property.
     - The [Key] attribute specifies the primary key.
+    - The [Index] attribute creates an index on the column or make a column unique.
     - The [AutoIncrement] attribute is used to specify that the column should be auto-incremented.
     - The [Required] attribute is used to specify that the column is NOT NULL (columns are NOT NULL by default, but using the ? operator marks them as nullable).